buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Types/IfcWallTypeEnum.md

 ### POLYGONAL
 A polygonal wall, extruded vertically, where the wall thickness varies along the wall path.
+> IFC4 DEPRECATION The value is deprecated and shall no longer be used.

 ### ELEMENTEDWALL
 A stud wall framed with studs and faced with sheetings, sidings, wallboard, or plasterwork.